Post Emergent Herbicides Buyer's Guide

 When to Apply Post-Emergent Herbicides

-Early Spring- Inspect your lawn for winter debris and any visible sings of weeds such as discoloration, brown patches, or any plants that are growing in a undesirable location.
-During this time period is when small sprouts of weeds are beginning to emerge in your turf.
-One application in the early months of spring is necessary to control the number of weeds emerging over the next several months.
-Take a look at our weed control articles if you need help identifying the weed in your yard or contact a trained Solutions Professional if you are not sure it is a weed.
+Early Spring - Insect your lawn for winter debris and any visible signs of weeds such as discoloration, brown patches, or plants growing in an undesirable location.
+During this period, tiny sprouts of weeds are beginning to emerge in your turf.
+One application in the early spring months is necessary to control the number of weeds emerging over the next several months.
+Look at our weed control articles if you need help identifying the weed in your yard, or contact a trained Solutions Professional if you are not sure it is a weed.

-Late Spring- In the middle of late spring to summer, reapplication of a post-emergent herbicide is necessary.
-Before application, do not mow your yard for three days as some post-emergent herbicides recommend this.
-The night prior to application, water your treatment area to ensure the post-emergent herbicide sticks to the weeds leaves.
-You can also apply in the early morning when foliage is still covered in dew.
+Late Spring —In the middle of late spring to summer, reapplication of a post-emergent herbicide is necessary.
+Before application, do not mow your yard for three days, as some post-emergent herbicides recommend.
+The night prior to application, water your treatment area to ensure the post-emergent herbicide sticks to the weeds' leaves.
+You can apply it early in the morning when foliage is still covered in dew.

-Fall- One last application may be made before the ground becomes frozen.
-After you have mowed for the last time in the fall season apply your post-emergent herbicide.
-Applying in the fall is crucial as this will help control annual weeds from germinating in the following spring.
+Fall—One last application may be made before the ground freezes.
+After you have mowed for the last time in the fall season, apply your post-emergent herbicide.
+Applying in the fall is crucial, as this will help prevent annual weeds from germinating in the following spring.

 How to Apply Post-Emergent Herbicides